jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 America won the Industrial Age.
 It did so with hard work, ingenuity, and injustice.
 In 1970, America invented the personal computer and the internet.
 This technology is the future, but we are not yet in the Internet Age for the same reasons, seeing Caesar's bridge didn't upgrade the German barbarians all those years ago.

-Evolving our society to the possibilities of modern technology requires calling "bullshit" on our Industrial Age power brokers and their supporters who don't want to move on.
-Their stories about "wokeness," "fascists," and all the other stories filling out televisions and smartphones are only meant to keep us in the Industrial Age while laying blame for the social, economic, and other real-life pains that inevitably get worse when any creature stops playing the game of evolution.
+Evolving our society to the possibilities of modern technology requires holding teachers, leaders, trainers, pundits, and individuals up to the standards of evolution.
+Any Industrial Age left over story about "wokeness," "fascists," and all the other stories filling out televisions and smartphones are only meant to keep us in the Industrial Age while laying blame for the social, economic, and other real-life pains that inevitably get worse when any creature stops playing the game of evolution.

 <Flipper1970 />